 Photo: Courtesy of Jerry Anderson Aerial Photography

-Even in this age of Trump where executive orders are shot out of the White House as if it were a malfunctioning ball machine on meth, reality has a way of pressing the pause button.
-The Ninth Circuit Court of Appeals upheld the travel ban suspension in a unanimous decision, and funds to build the multi-billion dollar border wall aren’t exactly sitting in Peña Nieto’s wire transfer queue.
+While executive orders are being shot out of the White House as if it were a malfunctioning ball machine, reality has a way of pressing the pause button.
+The Ninth Circuit Court of Appeals upheld the travel ban suspension in a unanimous decision, and funds to build the multi-billion dollar border wall aren’t exactly sitting in Mexico’s wire transfer queue.

 But the battle over the Dakota Access Pipeline is another story altogether.

 But even for those of us who refresh our news feeds every 90 seconds, it’s hard to keep up.
-Major outlets offer woefully little coverage when compared to Trump’s tweetstorms and Kellyanne Conway’s flowing stream of alternative facts and political gaffes.
-Staying informed involves a complicated cocktail of social media channels, NGO newsletters and blogs, government agencies, federal court dockets, as well as alternative and mainstream media reports.
+Major outlets offer woefully little coverage; staying informed involves a relentless investigation into social media channels, NGO newsletters and blogs, government agencies, federal court dockets, as well as alternative and mainstream media reports.

-Since sanity is not overrated, preserve yours and let the following timeline help elucidate what has transpired on the ground, out of the White House and inside the courtroom ever since DAPL was dealt a double whammy back in early December 2016.
+Save yourself the hassle and let the following timeline help elucidate what has transpired on the ground, out of the White House, and inside the courtroom ever since DAPL was dealt a double whammy back in early December 2016.